This post was first published in 2014 and has since been updated with more tips to fully experience the Barossa Valley Wineries.

 View from Artisans of Barossa Winery, Barossa Valley

-2. Have lunch at Maggie Beer’s Farm
+3. Have Lunch At Maggie Beer’s Farm

 Her farm in Barossa Valley is the place to see where it all began.
 There are decades of history on the walls and inviting smells in the Farm Shop.
-Here you can wander around and try just about every product made by Maggie Beer.
+Here, you can wander around and try just about every product made by Maggie Beer.

 Foodies looking for unique things to do in the Barossa can join a cooking class demonstration every day at 2pm to learn how to incorporate some of Maggie’s delicious ingredients in your own recipes.

-3. Cruise down the Seppeltsfield Road
+5. Cruise Down Seppeltsfield Road

 Seppeltsfield Road is a road lined with hundreds of palm trees, leading to the Seppeltsfield winery.
 This 10 km stretch is one of the most beautiful parts of Barossa.
-Stop along the road to appreciate and admire the views around you.

 Seppeltsfields Road, Barossa Valley